cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

     panic("Cannot pay the winnings to winner")
 }
 ```

-As a matter of best practice, notice how:
+Notice how:

 * It is a _standard_ error when the player cannot pay, which is _easily_ fixed by the player.
 * It is a panic (an internal error) when the escrow account cannot pay, because if the escrow cannot pay it means there is a logic problem somewhere.

-If you want to go beyond these out-of-context code samples and instead see more in detail how to define all this, head to [My Own Chain](../5-my-own-chain/01-index.md).
+If you want to go beyond these code samples and instead see more in detail how to define all this, head to [My Own Chain](../5-my-own-chain/01-index.md).

 </ExpansionPanel>